simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 > The encoding formats discussed previously support such preservation of unknown
 > fields, but sometimes you need to take care at an application level, as
 > illustrated in Figure 4-7.
 For example, if you decode a database value into
-> model objects in the application, and later reencode those model objects, the
+> model objects in the application, and later re-encode those model objects, the
 > unknown field might be lost in that translation process.
 Solving this is not a
 > hard problem; you just need to be aware of it.